mariovagomarzal/dotfiles/README.md

 git config --global user.email "your.name@example.com"
 ```

+Later on, we will be able to change the `git` configuration using the
+`.gitconfig.local` file.

 Once `git` is installed and configured, we can clone this repository by
 running the following command: